Hummingbirds often move too quickly for us to see. Slow motion video shows us what the birds are doing.

 Hummingbirds – Slow Motion

-This 22 second slow motion video shows:
+This compilation shows 3 hummingbird slow motion video clips.

 - a hummingbird hovering